-To draw or import a chemical structure into a document start editing a text field, then click on the benzene ring icon in the Text Editor toolbar, or clicking ‘Insert’ > ‘Structural formula’.
+To draw a chemical structure start editing a text field, then click on the benzene ring icon in the Text Editor toolbar, or clicking ‘Insert’ > ‘Structural formula’.

 A Chemaxon Marvin sketcher tool will appear.
 You can draw molecules and reactions out of combinations of elements, or you can import a file containing a structure in common format such as mol or ChemDraw (use the 'Import' button in the top toolbar).

 After drawing or importing a structure insert it to your RSpace document, where an image of it will be placed in the text where the cursor was placed when opening the editor.
 To edit an existing chemical structure, select it in the document, then click on the benzene-ring icon to open the editor again.
 The structure remains fully editable at all times.

 Properties of a Chemical Structure

 After saving the document the chemical element will have its basic properties calculated and displayed next to it.
 You can also click on the image to see larger preview of the molecule or reaction.

 Using Marvin Sketcher you can also export structures in various standard formats - use the ‘Export’ button in the Marvin Sketcher toolbar.

 Searching for Chemical Structures